 The Regulated Classroom: “Bottom Up” Trauma-Informed Teaching is a somatosensory and Polyvagal-informed approach to creating safety and connection in the classroom.
 The guide introduces educators to the four core practices (Connectors, Activators, Settlers, Affirmations) and essential capacities for stress regulation in the classroom.

-On-Site Professional Development
+Virtual and On-Site Professional Development